There is something terribly wrong going on in the American Christian pulpit today.

 There is nothing quite like the ministry.
 The calling is from God but the pastor is in the hands of the people.
 Anyone should be able to see the built-in tension.
 The prophetic word is often biting, painful, and even brutal (by “prophetic” I don’t mean necessarily what the future holds; more like, ‘thus saith the Lord’).
 Often it includes themes such as repentance, consequences, and warnings.
 And who likes being told to seek God’s forgiveness?
 Who appreciates being told that continuing along in the same direction will have dire consequences?
 And who likes putting money in an offering plate that helps support the livelihood of those who speak biblical truths that make us all uncomfortable?
 It helps to explain why nine out of ten ministers do not retire as ministers doesn’t it?

-There is a lot wrong with today’s ministry and pastor.
+There is a lot wrong with today’s ministry and pastors.
 Nevertheless, the pastoral/preaching ministry is a calling from God.
 And no matter how messed up ministries and pastors have gotten, God is still calling people to proclaim His Word.
+And many are being faithful despite the seeming lack of success and the headaches caused by being faithful.

-October is Pastor Appreciation Month and October 13 is Pastor Appreciation Day.
+October is Pastor Appreciation Month.
 If you really want things to turn around in this country then it has to begin in our pulpits.
 I encourage you to find a way to do something beneficial for your pastor (and family) this month.

 Many parishioners have no idea what burdens, weights, sorrows, and responsibilities the average pastor carries…daily.
 If you think it is stressful trying to walk faithfully in the Spirit as a Christian day in and day out, imagine how the pastor must feel.
 Not only does he have the same struggles with faithful and holy living that everyone else in the church has, he knows he will have to stand before God to give an account for the souls he had the responsibility to shepherd (Hebrews 13:17).